 Every couple of years, I conduct a bit of personal research on the state of virtualization.
-Four years ago, most of us had virtualized our non-mission-critical systems and services,
+Four years ago, most of us had virtualized our non-mission-critical systems and services, while just a few of us had virtualized such things as our production database servers and our email systems.
+Two years ago, most of us had virtualized most of our mission-critical services, and a few were piloting things like virtual desktops.

 Early this month, I conducted my newest virtualization survey and found that the "rolling" nature of our virtualization continues.
 By rolling, I mean that what was bleeding-edge a couple of years ago is now squarely in the mainstream.